 Most types of income are taxable; these include earned and unearned income.
 Generally, taxable income is lower than your adjusted gross income (AGI) because you can apply exclusions and standard or itemized deductions.
 It doesn’t matter if you received taxable income in the form of electronic payment, cash, check, goods, or services; you will still have to pay for the tax.

-You must know which types of income are taxable to be informed on what to report on your return.
+You must understand which types of income are taxable so you would know what to report on your return.
 To help you out, here are the different types of taxable income, earned and unearned:

 If your divorce decree was finalized before 2019, you should include alimony in your income as the receiving spouse.
 For payer spouses, you can deduct alimony from your tax payments.
 However, due to the changes made in the Tax Cuts and Jobs Act of 2017, if your divorce decree was finalized in 2019 onwards, you don’t have to report alimony payments as income.